ZipVoice-Dialog: Non-Autoregressive Spoken Dialogue Generation with Flow Matching

-To improve speaker turn-taking accuracy, ZipVoice-Dialog facilitates speaker disambiguation by incorporating learnable speaker-turn embeddings into the text features subsequent to the text encoder.
-It is important to note that these embeddings are distinct from those used in speaker recognition, such as i-vectors~\cite{dehak2010front} or x-vectors~\cite{snyder2018x}.
+To improve speaker turn-taking accuracy, ZipVoice-Dialog facilitates speaker disambiguation by incorporating learnable speaker-turn embeddings into the text features after the text encoder.
+Note that these embeddings differ from those used in speaker recognition, such as i-vectors~\citep{dehak2010front} or x-vectors~\citep{snyder2018x}.
 Instead, our approach employs two randomly initialized embeddings to denote the two speaker identities that are inferred from speaker-turn labels [S1] and [S2].
-These two embeddings are optimized end-to-end along with all other model components.
+These two embeddings are optimized end-to-end alongside all other model components.

-Specifically, for each text token $y_i$ in the interleaved text sequence, a corresponding speaker-turn embedding $e_{\text{speaker}(i)}$ is retrieved based on the binary speaker identity (i.e., speaker 1 or speaker 2) of that token.
-This speaker-turn embedding is then added to the text feature $\hat{y_i}$ before expanded with an average upsampling strategy.
+Specifically, for each text token $y_i$ in the interleaved text sequence, a corresponding speaker-turn embedding $e_{\text{speaker}(i)}$ is retrieved based on the binary speaker identity (i.e., speaker 1 or speaker 2).
+This speaker-turn embedding is then added to the text feature $\hat{y_i}$ before being expanded via average upsampling.
 The resulting text feature $\widetilde{y_i}$ for each token $y_i$ is therefore:

 This mechanism allows the vector field estimator of ZipVoice-Dialog to accurately differentiate between speakers and assign the correct speaker voice to each turn.